Distances in sparse sets of large Hausdorff dimension: Introduction

 \subsection{Quantitative Steinhaus-like theorems for sparse sets}

 The results of Steinhaus \cite{Steinhaus} and Piccard \cite{Piccard-1942} lead to a natural query: if $E, F$ have positive Lebesgue measure, how large can an open set contained in $E-F$ or $\Delta(E, F)$ be?
-Following \cite{{Steinhaus}, {Piccard-1942}} and in the special case $d = 1$, Boardman \cite{Boardman-1970} obtains quantitative bounds on the length of an interval contained in $\Delta(E, F)$, depending on the Lebesgue measures of $E, F$.
+In the special case $d=1$ building on earlier ideas in \cite{{Steinhaus}, {Piccard-1942}}, Boardman \cite{Boardman-1970} obtains quantitative bounds on the length of an interval contained in $\Delta(E, F)$, depending on the Lebesgue measures of $E, F$.
 More precisely, given $\alpha, \beta \in (0,1]$ the article \cite{Boardman-1970} provides estimates for